axelvag/3D_graphic_militaryBase/README.md

 - Open with Code Blocks the WORKSPACE file gKit2light

-- Run with the green arrow in the top of the nav bar
+- Run with the green arrow in the top of the nav bar (below "Debug")

 ![codeblock](image/codeblocks.png)